 How to Become a Veterinarian: Overview

-Veterinarians are healthcare workers specializing in care for pets, competition animals, laboratory animals and livestock.
+Veterinarians are healthcare workers specializing in veterinary medicine, which includes care for pets, competition animals, laboratory animals and livestock.
 Prospective professionals in this field must complete an undergraduate program focusing on biology or pre-veterinary study followed by a Doctor of Veterinary Medicine (DVM) program.
 Some new graduates complete a supervised internship with an established veterinary practice.
 Others become proficient in a specialty area through a residency period of several years.
-All states require that veterinarians be licensed, which calls for education and passing a national examination.
+All states require that veterinarians be licensed, which involves obtaining a veterinarian degree and passing a national examination.

 |Required Education||Doctor of Veterinary Medicine|

 |Median Salary (2018)*||$93,830|

 Source: * U.S. Bureau of Labor Statistics (BLS).

 Veterinarian employment is expected to grow 19% from 2016-2026, according to the BLS.
 The limited number of new veterinarians and the fact that most choose to work with companion animals contribute to employment growth within the field, especially in large animal care and government positions.

 Most veterinarians work in professional, scientific and technical services, in addition to social advocacy organizations, universities and government agencies.
 As of May 2018, veterinarians earned a median annual wage of $93,830, according to the BLS.